Skip to content

 \[U_+ = \mathcal{FT} \cdot \begin{pmatrix} \alpha^0 & 0 & \cdots& \cdots & 0 \\ 0 & \alpha^1 & 0 & \cdots & 0 \\ 0 & 0 &\ddots & \cdots & 0 \\ 0 & 0 &\cdots & \alpha^{2^N-2} & 0 \\ 0 & \cdots & 0 & \cdots & \alpha^{2^N-1} \end{pmatrix} \cdot \mathcal{FT}^{\dagger},\]

 with \(\alpha=e^{2\pi i /2^N }\).
-We can implement both the \(\mathcal{FT}\) matrix and the diagonal matrix efficiently on a quantum computer, the former by a QFT and the latter by applying a series of \(N\) RZ rotations.
+You can implement both the \(\mathcal{FT}\) matrix and the diagonal matrix efficiently on a quantum computer; the former by a QFT and the latter by applying a series of \(N\) RZ rotations.

 [2]: Kempe, J. "Discrete quantum walks hit exponentially faster."
 Probability theory and related fields 133, 215 (2005).